California

 FY2021 (enacted)

-On January 10, California Governor Gavin Newsom introduced his budget proposal for fiscal 2024.
-The budget calls for total state expenditures (excluding federal funds) of $297.0 billion, including $223.6 billion in general fund spending for fiscal 2024.
-This represents a 6.9 percent general fund decrease compared to spending levels in fiscal 2023.
-This decrease reflects a series of budget management strategies proposed by the governor to close the state’s projected budget gap due to a slowdown in revenue, especially from capital gains taxes.
-The budget is based on total general fund resources for fiscal 2024 of $231.7 billion, including a $21.5 billion beginning balance and $210.2 billion in annual revenue after a $911 million transfer to the rainy day fund.
-General fund revenues, prior to transfers to the Budget Stabilization Account/Rainy Day Fund (BSA), are forecasted to increase 0.3 percent in fiscal 2024 compared to current estimates for fiscal 2023.
-The recommended budget projects reserve balances of $22.4 billion in the BSA, $8.5 billion in the Public School System Stabilization Account (PSSSA), and $900 million in the Safety Net Reserve.
-Additionally, the general fund ending balance is expected to be $8.1 billion, including a $4.3 billion Reserve for Liquidation of Encumbrances and $3.8 billion in the Special Fund for Economic Uncertainties (SFEU) (the state’s operating reserve).
-This amounts to combined budgetary reserves (BSA, PSSA, SFEU and Safety Net) of $35.6 billion (15.9 percent of recommended general fund expenditures for fiscal 2024), and a total balance of $39.9 billion.
-With the BSA at its constitutional maximum balance, $951 million is required to be dedicated to infrastructure investments in fiscal 2024.
+On January 10, California Governor Gavin Newsom introduced his budget proposal for fiscal 2026.
+The budget calls for total state expenditures (excluding federal funds) of $322.3 billion, including $228.9 billion in general fund spending for fiscal 2026.
+This represents a 1.4 percent general fund decrease compared to spending levels in fiscal 2025.
+The proposal builds on the multi-year framework of strategies that was passed last year to resolve the state’s projected shortfall for fiscal 2025 and fiscal 2026.
+The fiscal 2026 budget is based on total general fund resources for fiscal 2026 of $251.4 billion, including a $26.3 billion beginning balance and $225.1 billion in annual revenue after a $7.1 billion transfer from the state’s rainy day fund (also known as the Budget Stabilization Account or BSA).
+General fund revenues, prior to the BSA transfer, are forecasted to increase 0.2 percent in fiscal 2026 compared to current estimates for fiscal 2025.
+The recommended budget projects reserve balances at the end of fiscal 2026 of $10.9 billion in the BSA and $1.5 billion in the Public School System Stabilization Account (PSSSA).
+Additionally, the general fund ending balance is expected to be $22.5 billion, including an $18.0 billion Reserve for Liquidation of Encumbrances and $4.5 billion in the Special Fund for Economic Uncertainties (SFEU) (the state’s operating reserve).
+This amounts to combined budgetary reserves (BSA, PSSA, and SFEU) of $17.0 billion (7.4 percent of recommended general fund expenditures for fiscal 2026).

 Proposed Budget Highlights